 Each revision procedure is a little bit different.
 Surgeons will tailor each procedure to the needs of the patient, and the aesthetic and functional changes they want to make.
 Some patients may want to correct a bulbous tip, while others may seek an improvement in their breathing.
 The surgeon will address these concerns using an open or closed rhinoplasty technique.

-During an open rhinoplasty procedure, Dr. Russell makes an incision between the nostrils.
+During an open rhinoplasty procedure, Dr. Joseph Russell makes an incision between the nostrils.
 This gives him unobstructed access to the nasal structure, which can improve accuracy in secondary nose procedures.
 With closed rhinoplasty procedures, on the other hand, he makes small incisions in the nostril lining.
 This approach is less invasive than the open technique, and it often requires less recovery time.
 Dr. Russell will decide to perform open or closed surgery based on each patient’s underlying structure and the changes he or she wants to make.